HifiMule/HifiMule/docs/architecture-hifimule-daemon.md

 2. Filter by duration ±10 seconds
 3. Submit the played event through the active provider (`PlayedItems` for Jellyfin, `scrobble.view` for Subsonic/OpenSubsonic)
 4. `INSERT OR IGNORE` into `scrobble_history` for deduplication

 ---

+## Playback (`playback/`)

+The daemon owns desktop audio playback independently of the UI. `PlaybackSession` is the authoritative serialized session owner: it admits album plays, single-track sessions, queue edits, previews, transport commands, output changes, and seeks without letting stale UI requests overwrite newer state.

+The playback pipeline resolves an authenticated source through `MediaProvider`, streams and decodes it with the controlled FFmpeg runtime, resamples as necessary, and writes audio to CPAL.
+Souvlaki forwards operating-system media-key events into the same command path, so transport remains available when the UI window is closed.

+- **Main session and audition**: a preview is an isolated audition that preserves the main queue and cursor; returning or finishing restores the main session when safe.
+- **Queue and history**: occurrences have stable identities, allowing the UI to page upcoming/history entries and edit only upcoming entries.
+- **Outputs and recovery**: the selected output is persisted in `playback.json`; unavailable or disconnected outputs pause safely rather than silently routing sound elsewhere.
+- **Durability**: the SQLite playback schema persists the session, queue, history, and preview outcomes.
+The daemon restores this state at launch and exposes recovery status through JSON-RPC.

+See [Playback Guide](./playback.md) and [API Contracts](./api-contracts-hifimule-daemon.md) for the public contract.

+---